scrapy/scrapy/scrapy/trunk/docs/ref/request-response.rst

     remaining arguments are the same as for the :class:`Request` class and are not documented here.

-    ``formdata`` is a dictionary (or iterable of (key, value) tuples) containing HTML Form data which will be url-encoded and assigned to the body of the request.
+    :param formdata: is a dictionary (or iterable of (key, value) tuples) containing HTML Form data which will be url-encoded and assigned to the body of the request.
+    :type formdata: dict or iterable of tuples

     The :class:`FormRequest` objects support the following class method in addition to the standard :class:`Request` methods:

-    .. classmethod:: FormRequest.from_response(response, [formnumber, formdata, ...])
+    .. classmethod:: FormRequest.from_response(response, [formnumber=0, formdata, ...])

        Returns a new :class:`FormRequest` object with its form field values pre-populated with those found in the HTML ``<form>`` element contained in the given response.
+For an example see :ref:`ref-request-userlogin`.

-        ``response`` is a :class:`Response` object containing a HTML form which will be used to pre-populate the form fields
+       :param response: the response containing a HTML form which will be used to pre-populate the form fields
+       :type response: :class:`Response` object

-        ``formnumber`` is an integer which specifies the form to use, when the response contains multiple forms.
-Defaults to ``0``.
+       :param formnumber: the number of form to use, when the response contains multiple forms.
+The first one (and also the default) is ``0``.
+       :type formnumber: integer

-        ``formdata`` is a dict which contains fields to override in the form data.
+       :param formdata: fields to override in the form data.
+If a field was already present in the response ``<form>`` element, its value is overridden by the one passed in this parameter.
-        For an example, see :ref:`ref-request-userlogin`.
+       :type formdata: dict

+       The other parameters of this class method are passed directly to the :class:`FormRequest` constructor.

 Request usage examples